nriccardi/zeek_playground/ReadMe.md

 * DGA Activity (random domain generation algorithms):
     1. Look for domains with high entropy (e.g., randomly generated domain names).
-    2. Check rcode_name == "NXDOMAIN" or rcode_name == "NOERROR", which can indicate failed DGA attempts or connections.
+    2. Check rcode_name == "NXDOMAIN" which can indicate failed DGA attempts or connections.
     3. Compare the queried domains with a list of known DGAs or look for newly generated domains.

 * DNS Exfiltration (repeated queries to suspicious domains):